How Can We Help?

-The advantage of using an electronic notebook is that you have the chance to give feedback to students after they have completed an assignment.
-You can use the comment feature (learn more here), or create new or edit existing entries.
-To learn more about adding and managing data, click here.
+An electronic notebook allows you to quickly provide feedback to students after they complete an assignment.
+You can use the comment feature or create new or edit existing entries.
+Click here to learn more about adding and managing data.

 There are two ways you can access students’ notebooks and grade using LabArchives tools.
-You can open student assignments within Moodle or open the assignments in LabArchives using the Course Manager.
+You can view student assignments in Moodle or in the LabArchives using the Course Manager.

-To grade using LabArchives tools within Moodle, login to Moodle and select an assignment.
-This will open the LabArchives Assignment Navigator to be used for grading.
+To grade using LabArchives tools in Moodle, first log into Moodle and select an assignment.
+This will open the LabArchives Assignment Navigator:

 The LabArchives Assignment Navigator

-At the top of the student’s notebook you will see the Assignment navigation tool.
-This tool allows you to navigate from student to student within a specific course and section (if applicable) for a specified assignment.
-You can also view different assignments within a course for a given student.
+You will see the Assignment navigation tool at the top of a student’s notebook.
+This allows you to navigate from student to student within a specific course and section (if applicable) for a specific assignment.
+You can also view different assignments within a course for any given student.

 Student names: This field allows you to navigate student notebooks in your course.
 You can click on the next or previous buttons (students are listed in alphabetical order) or you can click on the drop-down arrow to see the list of all the students in the course (or in the specified section, if applicable).